-The Code does not require any breakdown of Pension Fund administrative expenses.
-However, in the interests of greater transparency, the Council discloses its Pension Fund management expenses in accordance with the CIPFA guidance accounting for Local Government Pension Scheme Management Costs.
+The code does not require any breakdown of pension fund administrative expenses.
+However, in the interests of greater transparency, the council discloses its pension fund management expenses in accordance with the CIPFA guidance accounting for Local Government Pension Scheme Management Costs.

-Administrative expenses - All administrative expenses are accounted for on an accruals basis.
-All staff costs of the pension's administration team are charged direct to the Fund.
-Associated management, central establishment, computer recharges, accommodation and other overheads are apportioned to this activity and charged as expenses to the Fund.
+Administrative expenses - All administrative expenses are accounted for on an accrual basis.
+All staff costs of the pension's administration team are charged direct to the fund.
+Associated management, central establishment, computer recharges, accommodation and other overheads are apportioned to this activity and charged as expenses to the fund.

 Oversight and governance costs - All oversight and governance expenses are accounted for on an accrual basis.
 All staff costs associated with governance and oversight is charged direct to the fund.
-Associated management advisory services, accommodation and other overheads are apportioned to this activity and charged as expenses to the Fund.
+Associated management advisory services, accommodation and other overheads are apportioned to this activity and charged as expenses to the fund.

-Investment management expenses - Investment fees are charged directly to the Fund as part of management expenses and are not included in, or netted off from, the reported return on investments.
+Investment management expenses - Investment fees are charged directly to the fund as part of management expenses and are not included in, or netted off from, the reported return on investments.